Raveendran (actor): Other achievements

+Recognitions

+Raveendran has been conducting classes, seminars and festivals on cinema studies, drama, theatre works and short movies.
+Monsoon Film Fest, a traveling film festival, directed by Ravindhar, has been presented even in Paris.
+He has been the director of Peace International Film festival (1995 to 2008), Swaralaya International Film Festival (2007 to 2008) and has conducted various film festivals like Bharathan Film Festival, Padmarajan Festival, Lohithadas Festival, etc. over various universities in Kerala.
+He has also presented several programmes about cinema and sports in the major Malayalam television channels such as Asianet and Kairali, premiered a political satire programme in India Vision during the time of general election and has judged dancing reality shows in major TV channels.
+He has also joined for religious documentaries of Varapuzha and Ernakulam dioceses.

 Present endeavours

 Presently Raveendran is the director of ‘Elias Foundations’ and is conducting film festivals and film appreciation courses in GCC countries and various universities in South India.
 He has conducted researches on film economics, movie aesthetics and businesses, film culture and technology and is now engaged in writing, directing and producing documentaries for Elias Foundations.
 Raveendran has been having a great connection with the UAE authorities.
 Him along with Mohanlal has conducted the first ever UAE national day celebration outside the country of the UAE.
 He has supervised film festivals and free filmmaking workshops in all the Emirates and has presented seminars in Sharjah International Book Fair about the topics “Visual Literacy” in 2019 and 2022 and “Semiotics of Moving Images” in 2021.

 He has also done an interview about his experience undergoing a test for COVID-19 and that has published as an article in the official news agency of the UAE, Emirates News Agency, also known as WAM.

 Raveendran unveiled his book "Artificial Intelligence and the Future of Cinema" at the 43rd Sharjah International Book Fair.